 Anacortes Arts Festival has hundreds of juried art booths, fine art in the Transit Shed, food & beverages, kids’ activities, and entertainment on Commercial Avenue (from 10th St. to the water) in Anacortes.
 No dogs.
 FREE except running events.

-Lake City Summer Festival & Parade has a parade, a car show, an art fair, a beer garden with live music, and a kids’.
-The festivals is centered around the Lake City Branch: The Seattle Public Library, 12501 28th Ave.
+Lake City Summer Festival & Parade includes a car show, a children’s area, food trucks, a salmon bake, craft vendors, grandstand performances, and three parades (kids 6 p.m., dogs 6:30 p.m., grand parade 7 p.m.).
+The festival surrounds Lake City Branch: The Seattle Public Library, 12501 28th Ave.
 NE in Seattle.
-Free.
+FREE

 Bike 24 to 41 miles car-free to the amazing mile-high summit in the Olympic Mountains during Ride the Hurricane, which begins at Port Angeles City Pier on N Lincoln St. in Port Angeles.
 The 24-mile route begins in Olympic National Park.